 Yes indeed.
 The resources provided by the sponsor are pure gold.
 This goes well beyond the financial assistance, and like most things, the more you put into the opportunity, the more you’ll get from it.

 What emerging technologies do you think will advance Digital Health?

 Artificial Intelligence that will be embedded in wearable products will provide tremendous leverage in the Digital Health revolution.
 AI will provide a level of “intuition” in providing immediate feedback and treatment solutions, potentially producing results that may have even been eluding trained professional (human) caregivers.

 What advice would you offer digital startups?

 Look first for “real problems” that need solutions and develop practical “proof of concept” working models.
-Try not to fall into the trap of falling in love with a particular technology or invention that you are trying to promote, and then banging on doors trying to find the appropriate “problem” to solve.
+Try not to fall into the trap of falling in love with a particular technology or invention you are trying to promote, and then banging on doors trying to find the appropriate “problem” to solve.

 If you could change one thing in Digital Health, what would it be?